The Grand Circuit

 Destination: Manja

-Continue your journey to Manja.
-Pack your car with enough water and food for lunch, as you will not pass any restaurant or roadside stall for the next two days.
+Pack your car with plenty of water and food for lunch, as there are no restaurants or roadside stalls for the next two days.
+Today’s drive is intense but rewarding, taking you through varied terrains and remote landscapes.

 Day 14 of 23